 Being a small town, Lapine does not have a public transit system used by locals to get to and from work.

-The citizens of Lapine are slightly less educated than the national average of 21.84% for the average city or town: 16.73% of adults in Lapine have a bachelor's degree or advanced degree
+The percentage of adults in Lapine with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.73% of adults in Lapine have a bachelor's degree or advanced degree.

 The per capita income in Lapine in 2022 was $27,981, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,924 for a family of four.
 However, Lapine contains both very wealthy and poor people as well.